deadlydog/VS.DiffAllFiles/docs/Contributing/SupportingNewVisualStudioVersions.md

    e.g. change `[17.0, 18.0)` to `[18.0, 19.0)`.]
    - Change the Prerequisites to target the new version of Visual Studio.
    - Change any other information needed to support the new .vsixmanifest requirements.
-1. Starting with Visual Studio 2017, the only other reference for Visual Studio libraries should be the nuget package `Microsoft.VisualStudio.Sdk`, which we updated above to the correct version for the new Visual Studio.
+1. Create a new Changelog file in the [docs/Changelogs](/docs/Changelogs/) directory for the new Visual Studio version (e.g. `Changelog_VS2026.md`) and update it with the initial release information.
+1. Update the [ReadMe](/ReadMe.md) file to add a link to the new Visual Studio version's marketplace page.
 1. If there are breaking Visual Studio library changes, you will need to update the shared code appropriately.
    Each head VSIX project has a preprocessor variable defined for the Visual Studio version. e.g. `VS2026` for Visual Studio 2026.